enkidevs/curriculum/typescript/introduction/ts-data-types/ts-types-v.md

 ---
 ## Practice

-Which of the following is the corret way of using `Object.create()`?
+Which of the following is the correct way of using `Object.create()`?

 ```js
 // a